All Products

 When WAF protects multiple CLB instances, the instances may receive requests from the same back-to-origin IP address of WAF.

-1. When WAF forwards a back-to-origin request to CLB Instance 1, the connection is expressed as WIP:CPORT->VIP1:VPORT1.
-After the request reaches the required ECS instance, the connection becomes WIP:CPORT->DIP:DPORT.
+1. When a WAF instance node forwards a back-to-origin request to CLB1, the connection (WIP:CPORT->VIP1:VPORT1) is converted to (WIP:CPORT->DIP:DPORT) when it reaches the backend ECS instance.

-3. The connection fails to be established because of conflicts in the sequence numbers and status of the two TCP connections on the backend server.
-The backend server considers the two TCP connections to have the same five-tuple: TCP:WIP:CPORT:DIP:DPORT.
+3. The connection fails to establish because of conflicts in the sequence numbers and status of the two TCP connections on the backend server.
+Specifically, the two initiated TCP connections are considered to have the same five-tuple (TCP:WIP:CPORT:DIP:DPORT) on the backend server.
 This type of five-tuple conflict may cause SYN packets to be discarded.

 Case 2: Response disorder